aniket-g/daily-excel-tasks-bundled-in-python/README.md

 * ExcelWriter() - To initialize the excel file to write in.
 * to_excel() - To write the data in excel file

+The excel files that are used in this automation are from facebook - Analytics group.